zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 ## Introduction:

-This docker image allows you to start a working backend of zonemaster.
+This Docker image lets you run a working instance of Zonemaster-Backend.
 It also contains a working version of zonemaster-cli which can be used as a substitute for [zonemaster-cli], how to use this version of cli is described at (the end of this document)[#invoking-the-command-line-tool-using-docker].